 - Confucianism – chopstick cultures are heavily influenced by Chinese Confucianism; respect for; parents especially, elders generally and teachers specifically.

 - Nuanced – the difference between public and private facades are more extreme.
-Values and behaviour in public are far removed form my private behaviour and opinions.
+Values and behaviour in public are far removed from private behaviour and opinions.
 A great challenge for market research.

 The influence of chopsticks on Asian cultures is visibly stark in Vietnam, with those in Hanoi being far more assertive, pious even and most certainly nuanced compared to those in HCMC, which is 1,500 kilometres further south of historical Sino influences, albeit a mere two hour flight today.